Daybreak:Volume 1 Chapter 9

 ----- * * * -----

 The maid was sniffling with tears running down both cheeks.
 But he wasn't fooled.
 She had been raised for subterfuge because their master recognized that although she gave off a naive impression and cried easily when under pressure, emotional turmoil didn't stopper this girl's thoughts the way it would for most.
-Marina was intelligent and resourceful to begin with, and her tears effectively disarmed others and made them underestimate how capable her mind was even under duress.
+Marina was intelligent and resourceful to begin with.
+Her tears effectively disarmed others and made them underestimate how capable her mind was even under duress.

-"I-I believe her dislike of von Moltewitz is g-genuine.
+"I-I believe her dislike of her master is g-genuine.
 It's known throughout the academy that she h-hurt him on the roof, even if she took him by surprise rather than with any kind of skill," Marina explained.
 "There is c-clearly no loyalty to speak of.
 Furthermore, if I did not b-bring her in, she would certainly have revealed us to her master."

 "And you think she's reliable just because of that!?"

 The groundskeeper sighed.
-While there were indeed nobles in the Empire of Rhin-Lotharingie who opposed their crown princess' betrothal -- even a matrilineal betrothal -- to the scion of von Moltewitz, he and Marina actually worked for a northern governor of the Holy Imperium, executing a direct mission from their Holy Emperor.
+There were indeed nobles in the Empire of Rhin-Lotharingie who opposed their crown princess' betrothal --even a matrilineal betrothal-- to the scion of Field Marshal Moltewitz.
+However, he and Marina actually worked for a northern governor of the Holy Imperium, executing a direct mission from their Imperator.

 "We'll need to ensure that she understands there will be consequences, immediate and deadly, should she dare to betray us.
-Have her carry out the task this Saturday afternoon -- the holiday weekend will see the dorms thinned out once all the nobles with nearer estates leave for their homes.
-Once our target is unconscious, she is to come to the dormitory keep's exposed roof at dusk as her signal.
-If our information checks out, the rest of us will reveal ourselves and make our move.
+Have her carry out the task this Sunday afternoon.
+The following holiday will see the dorms thinned out once all the nobles with nearer estates leave for their homes.
+Once our target is unconscious, she is to come to the dormitory keep's exposed roof at dusk and raise her hand as the signal.
+If the information checks out, the others will reveal themselves and make their move.
 But if anything even looks like a trap, she'll be dead on the spot."

 "I-I understand.
 I'll inform her tomorrow."